legendarycode3/raffle-smart-contract/README.md

 ## Recommended Practices
 * Fund the Chainlink VRF subscription before deploying to a live network.
 * Monitor the subscription balance regularly.
-* Test thoroughly on Sepolia
+* Test thoroughly on Sepolia before deploying to mainnet.

 ## Learn More (Resources)